4121nnn/JavaStreams/README.md

 ## Docker Support

 A `Dockerfile` is provided to easily build and deploy the project.
-To build and run the Docker container: